HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 * [2019-10-25][Active] https://github.com/tailhook/vagga - Vagga is a fully-userspace container engine inspired by Vagrant and Docker, specialized for development environments.Runs containerized process as a child of current shell, no attach/detach hell;Images are automatically rebuilt and versioned;Fully userspace containers, no need for elevated privileges like for Docker;Running programs in linux containers (not a full virtualization like Vagrant);manage trees of processes (so you run your redis-python-nginx server with one command);Compatibility with Vagrant-LXC and Docker_. ref: https://vagga.readthedocs.org/
 * [2019-10-25][Active] https://github.com/Keats/tera - A template engine for Rust based on Jinja2/Django https://tera.netlify.com/
 * [2019-10-25][Active] https://github.com/pepsighan/rust-web-developer-roadmap - Below you can find a chart demonstrating the path you may take and the libraries you may require to become a Rust Web Developer.
 This chart is made with inspiration from Golang Developer Roadmap(https://github.com/Alikhll/golang-developer-roadmap/).
-* [2019-10-27][Active] https://github.com/nickel-org/nickel.rs - An expressjs inspired web framework for Rust http://nickel-org.github.io/
+* [2019-11-25][Active] https://github.com/nickel-org/nickel.rs - An expressjs inspired web framework for Rust http://nickel-org.github.io/. nickel.rs is a simple and lightweight foundation for web applications written in Rust.
+Its API is inspired by the popular express framework for JavaScript.
 * [2019-10-27][Active] https://github.com/saschagrunert/webapp.rs - A web application completely written in Rust. https://medium.com/@saschagrunert/a-web-application-completely-in-rust-6f6bdb6c4471 and https://medium.com/@saschagrunert/lessons-learned-on-writing-web-applications-completely-in-rust-2080d0990287
 * [2019-10-27][Active] https://github.com/saschagrunert/kubernix - Single dependency Kubernetes clusters for local testing, experimenting and development.
 This project aims to provide single dependency Kubernetes clusters for local testing, experimenting and development purposes.
 * [2019-10-27][Active] https://awesomeopensource.com/project/djc/askama - Type-safe, compiled Jinja-like templates for Rust.